juliaguida/oystercard/algorithmic_complexity/README.md

   - Print the size and corresponding time.
 - [ ] From there, you should use a spreadsheet utility to plot the results into a curve (time spent over input size).

 For more pointers on how to time code, here's a more [detailed document](./timing_code.md).
-It also addresses a few of the the common problems you may experience.
+It also addresses a few of the common problems you may experience.

 ### Build your own algorithms